Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Other sources of non-linearity

 \subsection{Readout Electronics non-linearity}

 The linearity of the electronics can be tested by injecting pulses with known charges into the system.
 This was performed for the electronics used here using a pulse generator which injected signals directly into the ASICs.
-This allows to test the full system independent from the effects of the SiPMs and scintillator.
-Charges in the 10 to 100 mV range were injected in steps of 2 mV below 20 mV and 5 mV above this.
+This allowed to test the full system independently from the effects of the SiPMs and scintillator.
+Pulses in the 10 to 100 mV range were injected in steps of 2 mV below 20 mV and 5 mV above this.
 This results in a series of normal distributions in the measured ADC spectrum.
-Each Gaussian was fitted, and the resulting mean can be plotted against the injected charge.
+Each Gaussian was fitted, and the resulting mean can be plotted against the injected pulse height.
 The result is shown on the left of Figure \ref{fig:charge_lin}.
 Although the gain looks only to deviate from a linear one at high ADC values, deviations at lower ADC values become clear when plotting the gain instead.
 To do this, the measured mean ADC value was divided by the injected pulse height.
 This gain, normalized by the highest measured gain, was plotted against the measured ADC to produce the right side of Figure \ref{fig:charge_lin}.
 Here we see deviations from a perfectly linear system, which would result in a flat horizontal line, also at low ADC values.

 The beam data used for this study was all contained in the 200 to 600~ADC range, where, although not severe, some non-linearity can be observed.
-In order to take this into account, the gain curve from Figure \ref{fig:charge_lin} was fitted using a 2\textsuperscript{nd} order polynomial in the 0 to 3000~ADC range, where it had a reduced $\chi^2$ of 0.8, indicating it to be a good approximation.
+In order to take this into account, the gain curve, now expressed in ADC such that it can be used for correcting beam data, from Figure \ref{fig:charge_lin} was fitted using a 2\textsuperscript{nd} order polynomial in the 0 to 3000~ADC range, where it had a reduced $\chi^2$ of 0.8, indicating it to be a good approximation.
 The fit result was used to correct the measured ADC spectra from the beam, resulting in shifts of the measured peak positions of several $\%$.
 The effects of this correction, which can be seen at the bottom of Figure \ref{fig:charge_lin}, are minimal, of the order of $1\,\mathrm{\mu m/MeV}$, on the final derived value of $kB$.